Deploy Kuma on Docker

 kumactl generate dataplane-token \

---tag "kuma.io/service=demo-app" \
+--tag kuma.io/service=demo-app \

 --valid-for 720h \

-> $KUMA_DEMO_TMP/token-demo-app
+> /tmp/kuma-demo/token-demo-app

 2. Start the application container